Insecure Design Vulnerability: Explanation and Examples

 • Takeover the account completely

-• Execute other attacks such as cross-site scripting, SQLi, LDAP injection, cross-site request forgery, and path transversal
+• Execute other attacks such as cross-site scripting, SQL injection, LDAP injection, cross-site request forgery, and path transversal

 Applications without secure design can result in potentially grave ramifications and immeasurable damage in terms of leaked data, ruined reputation, and hours of cleanup.